clemzclems/ClemzGospel-Light-house/blog/Post2.md

 ---

 ## **🔍 Message Overview**
-In this powerful message, **Prophet (Dr.) Matthew Imoisi** teaches about the **importance of patience and trust in God's divine timing.** Many times, we become discouraged when things don’t happen immediately, but we must understand that:

 ✅ **God’s promises never fail** – If He said it, He will do it.
 ✅ **Delays are not denials** – What seems slow to us is perfect in God's time.
 ✅ **Faith and endurance are required** – We must wait with **expectation** and **trust** in His plan.